unbit/uwsgi-docs/TunTapRouter.rst

    [uwsgi]
-   ; we need it as the vassal have no way to know it is jailed jailed = true
+   ; we need it as the vassal have no way to know it is jailed ; without it post_jail plugin hook would be never executed jailed = true
    ; create uwsgi0 tun interface and force it to connect to the Emperor exposed unix socket tuntap-device = uwsgi0 /tmp/tuntap.socket